IceHe/lib/mac/initialize.md

 1. Accelarate

-    If upgrade slowly, run the commands:
+    If upgrade slowly, run the commands: ( not work for M1 Mac)

     ```bash
     # Homebrew